reesemeres-jpg/HORB-AI-Benchmark/README.md

 **Author:** Meredith Reese, RN
 **Status:** Initial public portfolio release

-HORB is an original healthcare AI benchmark suite designed to evaluate operational reasoning across realistic healthcare workflows.
+> HORB is an original healthcare AI benchmark suite for evaluating operational reasoning, workflow judgment, and executable decision-making across realistic healthcare settings.

-The project focuses on whether AI systems can distinguish **apparent operational readiness** from **actual executable readiness** when working with complex, multi-document healthcare scenarios.

-## Executive Summary
+## Overview

-Healthcare AI is increasingly being used in environments where safe and useful decision-making depends on coordinating multiple evolving information sources rather than retrieving isolated facts.
+Healthcare AI is increasingly being used in environments where safe and useful decisions depend on more than isolated medical facts.
+In real healthcare workflows, the correct next step often depends on timing, staffing, ownership boundaries, documentation quality, resource availability, and whether a task is actually executable.

-HORB evaluates whether AI systems can reason through realistic healthcare operations involving prioritization, workflow dependencies, ownership boundaries, temporal constraints, documentation quality, staffing limits, and resource availability.
+HORB was created to evaluate whether AI systems can reason through that kind of operational complexity.

-Rather than evaluating medical knowledge alone, HORB focuses on operational judgment in complex healthcare environments.
+Rather than testing medical knowledge alone, HORB focuses on whether a model can distinguish **apparent operational readiness** from **actual executable readiness**.

 ## Central Evaluation Question

-> Can an AI distinguish apparent operational readiness from actual executable readiness while making operationally sound decisions under realistic healthcare constraints?
+> **Can an AI distinguish apparent operational readiness from actual executable readiness while making operationally sound decisions under realistic healthcare constraints?**

 ## Project Highlights

-- 12 original healthcare operational reasoning benchmarks
+- **12** original healthcare operational reasoning benchmarks
-- 336 fictional healthcare operations source documents
+- **336** fictional source documents
+- Realistic multi-document workflows across healthcare operations
-- Original system instructions, task prompts, design briefs, and grading rubrics
+- Original system instructions, task prompts, grading guidelines, and design briefs
+- Focus on prioritization, uncertainty, workflow constraints, ownership boundaries, and source-grounded reasoning
-- Focus on operational judgment under uncertainty
+- Built from a nursing-informed perspective on real operational decision-making
-- Cross-domain coverage across inpatient, ambulatory, perioperative, post-acute, behavioral health, pharmacy, and case management workflows
-- Fictional materials only; no PHI, real patient records, or confidential healthcare organization data
+- No PHI, real patient records, or confidential healthcare organization data

+## Why HORB Exists

+Many AI benchmarks test factual recall, isolated reasoning, or cleanly structured tasks.
+Healthcare operations are different.
+Real workflows are messy, time-sensitive, and dependent on multiple evolving sources of information.

+A model may sound confident while still missing the practical question that matters most:

+**Can this action actually happen right now?**

+HORB is designed to surface those failure modes.

 ## Benchmark Domains